nitram509/macaroons.js/README.md

 to satisfy them.
 Either the account number is 3735928559, or it isn't.
 At verification time, the verifier will check each caveat in the macaroon against the list of satisfied caveats provided to "satisfyExact()".
-When it finds a match, it knows that the caveat holds and it can move onto the next caveat in the macaroon.
+When it finds a match, it knows that the caveat holds, and it can move onto the next caveat in the macaroon.
 ````Javascript
 verifier.satisfyExact("account = 3735928559");